carlosvouking/Doing_Some_DataScience_with_python/README.md

 # Doing_Some_DataScience_with_python
 Data science turns out to be one of the hottest fields nowadays.
-In this project we will be producing data oriented evidences that can be significant for companies by exploring an end-to-end data science project cycle using python.
+With this project we will showcase some data oriented approaches( that can be significant to small sized companies) by exploring an end-to-end data science project cycle using python.

-Outline:
+BAsic outline:
    - Some data extraction..
    - Data processing and visualization
    - Build, evaluate, and fine-tuning a predictive model.